Techie + Gamers

 1. Entrepreneurs only get one take

 Entrepreneurs get one chance to deliver the perfect pitch, this only adds to the pressure but makes it authentic.
 Some founders are visibly nervous due to the cameras.
-One that stands out is Green Box, William Walsh fluffed his lines at the start and recovered towards the end.
+One that stands out is Green Box, William Walsh fluffed his lines at the start but recovered towards the end.

 2. Mark Cuban has threatened to leave the show twice

 Mark Cuban first threatened to quit over a clause that meant Shark Tank’s production company got a 10% equity stake in companies on the show.
 This clause got removed after season two.
-In season five, Cuban was publicly unhappy with his $30,000 salary per episode but managed to find a resolution.
+In season five, Cuban was publicly unhappy with his $30,000 salary per episode and managed to find a resolution.

 3. Shark Tank is not an original concept